Analysis of a simple equation for the ground state energy of the Bose gas: Open problems and conjectures

 \point {\bf Solution of the full equation}.
 The simple equation\-~(\ref{simpleq}) is actually a simplified version of an equation that should approximate the Bose gas more accurately\-~\cite{Li63}:

 with

 Note that $e$ appears only as the integral of $S$, see\-~(\ref{energy}).
-Little is known about the solutions of this equation: even proving the existence of a solution of\-~(\ref{fulleq}) is open.
-We hope to study this equation numerically in a later publication.
+While little is known rigorously about this equation, we have been studying it numerically in collaboration with M. Holzmann \cite{CHe}, and have found it to be remarkably accurate.
+These results will be detailed in a future publication.

 20pt

 {\bf Acknowledgements}: {\it Thanks go to Markus Holzmann for his hard work and skill computing the ground state energy of the Bose gas, and for sharing his results with us.
 E.C. gratefully acknowledges support through NSF grant DMS-174625.
 I.J. gratefully acknowledges support through NSF grant DMS-1802170. }